TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/AddTypoScriptWithExtensions.rst

     *   composer.json
     *   ...

-With the extensions TypoScript residing in :file:`EXT:my_extension/Configuration/TypoScript` and the TypoScript for some optional feature in :file:`EXT:my_extension/Configuration/TypoScript/SomeCoolFeature`.
+With the extension's TypoScript residing in :file:`EXT:my_extension/Configuration/TypoScript` and the TypoScript for some optional feature in :file:`EXT:my_extension/Configuration/TypoScript/SomeCoolFeature`.
 Let us assume, that the optional feature depends on the main TypoScript.